carlyrichmond/elasticsearch-web-search-experiences/lab-sheets/2-text-search.md

 }
 ```

-5. Find the films that contain the term *star* whose original language was not English (hint: use a [`bool` query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html)):
+5. Find the films that contain the term *cold* whose original language was not English (hint: use a [`bool` query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html)):

 ```json
 GET movies-carly-richmond/_search